sana-ajani/theCatSaidNo_GHUniverse/README.md

 # Deploying a Python Web App from a Dev Container in VS Code using GitHub Actions

-In this lab, you will Visual Studio Code remote development features to work on a Python Flask application in a dockerized development environment.
-You will then deploy the app to Azure App Service and set up a CI/CD workflow using GitHub Actions

 ## Overview

 The **Visual Studio Code Remote - Containers** extension lets you use a Docker container as a full-featured development environment.
 It allows you to open any folder inside (or mounted into) a container and use all of VS Code's features like IntelliSense, code navigation, and debugging.